-The idea was to try a few recipes to have something to share with clients, but friends and family liked it so much that it became one of our standard quick breads.
+The original idea was to modify a few recipes so that I would have something to share with clients, but friends and family liked it so much that it became one of our standard quick breads!

-This particular recipe is simple, tasty involves ingredients that you can find at most grocery stores.
+This particular recipe is simple, tasty, and uses ingredients that you can find at most grocery stores.
 Protein powder might be the only ingredient you don’t have on hand, although it is readily available at most grocery stores.

 Although I did modify the recipe a bit, it was inspired by a woman named Carolyn and this is the link to her recipe.
-The recipe below has been very slightly modified.

 When my kids were in college I often sent quick breads in their care packages.
 This type of bread generally ships well and arrives in good shape and not dried out.
 Wrap it tightly however, as it is on the crumbly side.